 Providing real opportunities for exchange and reflection among the French Patent & Trademark Attorneys who attend, these Committees enable participants to develop and deepen the expertise of the CNCPI on strategic issues linked to intellectual property problems, both at national and international levels.

-ACTIONS IN REGIONS
+ACTION IN REGIONS

 The AER (Action In Regions) Committee, which has more than 50 active members, including 15 regional correspondents, is dedicated to developing and strengthening the presence of the CNCPI in the different regions where CPIs are located.

-Meeting each trimester, this Committee centralises the range of interventions and events in which the CPIs participate under the auspices of the CNCPI and facilitates the exchange of experiences between the different actors of IP (Intellectual Property).
+Meeting each trimester, this Committee centralizes the range of interventions and events in which the CPIs participate under the auspices of the CNCPI and facilitates the exchange of experiences between the different actors of IP (Intellectual Property).

 In each region, a Regional Correspondent is appointed from among Committee members.
 This person coordinates the activities of CPIs in their region, and keeps the Board informed via the Committee Chair of events which may be of interest to the wider profession.